DavisPL-Teaching/119/lecture1/README.md

 Thanks to the TA for running installation help office hours - hopefully you have been able to get your installation issues resolved!

-- A few of you only have everything working up to PySpark.
+- As of yesterday, most of you have everything working up to PySpark (with one or two still working on PySpark).
 You will need PySpark working for the latter part of the course.
+  We found that:
+  - for Windows, Java 11, Python 3.12.3, Pyspark 3.5.3 work
+  - for Mac/WSL: Java 21 or 22 works.

 Plan for today: